Spacetime dynamics of spinning particles - exact electromagnetic analogies: Equations of motion for spinning pole-dipole particles

+which is the generalization of Maxwell-Ampère law for accelerated frames (cf.~Eq.~(19) of~\cite{Maartens:1997fg}).
+This equation, as well as Eq.~(\ref{eq:MaxFardayGenVector}) below, is of use in the particle's CM frame (as it in general accelerates).

-Note this important aspect of Eq.~(\ref{tab:Analogy}.3a), considering for simplicity the vacuum case $j^{\alpha}=0$: it tells us that when the field $F_{\alpha\beta}$ varies along the worldline of the observer $U^{\alpha}$, that endows $B_{\alpha\beta}$ with an antisymmetric part, meaning also that the tensor itself is non-vanishing.
-Now, since $B_{\alpha\beta}$ in the force (\ref{tab:Analogy}.1a) is the magnetic tidal tensor \emph{as measured by the particle} (i.e., $U^{\alpha}$ is the test particle's 4-velocity), this means that whenever the particle moves in a non-homogeneous field, a force will be exerted on it (except possibly for very special orientations of $\vec{\mu}$).
-In the inertial frame momentarily comoving with the particle, this can be interpreted as the varying electric field measured in this frame generating, via the induction law $\nabla\times\vec{B}=\partial\vec{E}/\partial t$, a curl in the magnetic field $\vec{B}$, implying that the particle sees a non-vanishing magnetic tidal tensor.
-The fact that its gravitomagnetic counterpart $\mathbb{H}_{\alpha\beta}$ is symmetric in vacuum tells us that no analogous induction phenomenon occurs in gravity; this observation is crucial in some applications in this work (see Sec. \ref{sub:Symmetries}).
+Note this important aspect of Eq.~(\ref{tab:Analogy}.3a), considering for simplicity the vacuum case $j^{\alpha}=0$: it tells us that when the field $F_{\alpha\beta}$ varies along the particle's worldline (of 4-velocity $U^{\alpha}$), that endows $B_{\alpha\beta}$ with an antisymmetric part, implying that $B_{\alpha\beta}$ itself is non-vanishing.
+Hence, whenever the particle moves in a non-homogeneous field, a force will be exerted on it (except for special orientations of $\vec{\mu}$).
+From Eqs.~(\ref{eq:Bab-Ba;b})-(\ref{eq:CurlBAccel}), this can be interpreted, taking the perspective of the inertial frame momentarily comoving with the particle, as the time-varying electric field inducing a curl in the magnetic field $\vec{B}$ (and thus a non-vanishing magnetic tidal tensor).
+The fact that its gravitomagnetic counterpart $\mathbb{H}_{\alpha\beta}$ is symmetric in vacuum tells us that no analogous induction phenomenon occurs in gravity.
+The physical consequences shall be explored in Sec.~\ref{sub:Symmetries} below.

-There is an electric counterpart to this analogy, relating the electric tidal tensor $E_{\alpha\beta}$ with the electric part of the Riemann tensor: which is manifest in the worldline deviations of both theories, see \cite{CHPRD}, and together they form the gravito-electromagnetic analogy based on tidal tensors \cite{CHPRD,PaperAnalogies}.
-These tensors obey the following equations, which will be useful in this work: Eq.~(\ref{eq:Eabanti}a) results from the space projection of the identity $\star F_{\ \ ;\beta}^{\alpha\beta}=0$; and Eq.~(\ref{eq:Eabanti}b) from the time-space projection of the identity $\star R_{\ \ \ \gamma\beta}^{\gamma\alpha}=0$.
-Contracting (\ref{eq:Eabanti}a) with the spatial 3-form $\epsilon_{\alpha\beta\gamma\delta}U^{\delta}$ yields Eq.~(\ref{tab:Analogy}.4a)
+There is an electric counterpart to this analogy, relating the electric tidal tensor $E_{\alpha\beta}$ with the electric part of the Riemann tensor:

+which is manifest in the worldline deviations of both theories, see \cite{CHPRD}, and together they form the gravito-electromagnetic analogy based on tidal tensors \cite{CHPRD,PaperAnalogies}.
+These tensors obey the following equations, which will be useful in this work: